 Applications are reviewed by our Admissions Counselor to ensure the application is complete.
 You will be contacted by the Admissions Counselor if your application is missing any required information.
 The PT program’s Admissions Committee will then review your application and render a decision.
-Applicants are welcome to contact Britny Compton, Admissions Counselor, at (954) 262-1114 or firstname.lastname@example.org to request information about the status of the application.
-Final admissions decisions are sent to students via mail or email.
+Contact admissions at (954) 262-1267 to monitor the status of your application.
+Final admissions decisions are sent to students via email.

-There is an open house once a month from September to April.
+There are both in-person and virtual open houses once a month from September to April.
 Specific dates are available at https://healthsciences.nova.edu/pt/orientation/open_house.
-Contact Britny Compton, Admissions Counselor, at (954) 262-1114 or email@example.com to register.
-If you are unable to attend the open house, an individual tour may be scheduled by contacting the Admissions Counselor at the information above.
+If you are unable to attend an open house, an individual tour may be scheduled by contacting the Admissions Counselor at (954) 262-1267.

 The annual tuition for the current academic year can be found at: https://healthsciences.nova.edu/pt/dpt/tuition_fees.html.
 Tuition is charged annually as a flat rate each academic year and is subject to change.
 Annual tuition includes three semesters per year and does not include university fees or living expenses.
 Estimated fees and living expenses can be found at: https://www.nova.edu/publications/pt_brochure/index